 The ‘Jigsaw’ technique was pioneered in the US school system in the 1970s, based on the premise that cooperation motivates students and promotes learning (Aronson and Patnoe, 2011).
 It is now increasingly valued in Higher Education as an Active Learning method.
 Lecturers at Harvard, for example, are being encouraged to adopt the Jigsaw and other similar techniques through the Ablconnect initiative (2018), in subjects as diverse as Biology, Literature, Healthcare and Engineering.
 This interactive workshop will demonstrate how Jigsaw-style activities work, and offer a range of practical ideas for adapting this method for your own teaching.

-David is an experienced teacher and teacher trainer, based within the Language Services Unit at ARU.
+David is an experienced teacher and teacher trainer, based in the Anglia Ruskin University Language Centre.
 His background is in Communicative Language Teaching and he also lecture on degree modules in Sociolinguistics and Pragmatics.
 He has published a range of interactive teaching materials with both Oxford University Press and Cambridge University Press.

 Stephanie is a teacher, lecturer and teacher educator who has extensive experience both in the UK and overseas.
-She is the Director of the Language Services Unit at ARU, and teaches degree modules on Phonology and English Language Teaching Methodology.
+She is Director of the Anglia Ruskin University Language Centre, and teaches degree modules on Phonology and English Language Teaching Methodology.
 As a freelance writer, she has authored various online teacher training programmes and print books.

 The session will describe how students’ views were used to shape how Canvas has been delivered at ARU.
 The process started with feedback on sites in the old VLE.
 Important in this was students’ desire for a standard look-and-feel and structure, which fed into our design of templates for Canvas module sites.
 As we approached Canvas implementation, we ran workshops with students to find out how they would be likely to use sites and how frequently they used features in the old VLE.
 This was followed by further consultation once Canvas was live, which in turn will inform future developments.